-How to appeal a social security decision notified on or after 23 May 2016
+Appeal a social security decision notified on or after 23 May 2016

 Since 23 May 2016 before you can appeal a social security benefit decision you must have already asked the office that made the decision to look at it again and have received a copy of the Mandatory Reconsideration Notice.
-This is the letter the office that made the decision sends to confirm they have looked at it again.
+This is the letter or online notification the office that made the decision sends to confirm they have looked at it again.

 If you wish to appeal against a social security decision following your Mandatory Reconsideration you must send your appeal directly to The Appeals Service (TAS).

 You can download the appeal form NOA1(SS) below and send the form directly to TAS.

 You can telephone TAS using the contact details link below and the form will be sent to you by post if you are unable to download it.

 You can also appeal by writing a letter to TAS instead of using a form.
 If you do it must include the information set out in the section 'What to include with the appeal form'.

 Appeal other decisions notified on or after 23 May 2016

 Information on how to appeal is normally included in the decision letter.
 You can also follow the steps below:

 If you think that your Compensation Recovery Scheme (CRS), recovery of benefits decision is wrong, or that some important facts or evidence have been overlooked, you can only appeal if you have asked CRS to reconsider their decision.
 This is called a Mandatory Reconsideration.